 In 2001 Bishop and Mrs. Jackson founded the annual Chesapeake Martin Luther King Leadership Breakfast which draws hundreds to celebrate the life and ideals of Dr. King.
 He is also the founder of the William Jackson Youth Center in Chesapeake, established to help youth avoid gangs, drugs and violence.

 In 2009 Bishop Jackson founded S.T.A.N.D. – Staying True to America’s National Destiny, a national organization dedicated to bringing people together across racial and cultural lines as “one nation under God” to preserve the Judeo-Christian principles which made America great.

-In May 2011 he ran unsuccessfully as a Virginia Candidate for the U.S. Senate.
+In May 2011 he ran as a Virginia Candidate for the U.S. Senate.
 Two years later E.W.
-Jackson shocked political experts by winning the Republican nomination for LT.
-Governor of Virginia.
+Jackson shocked political experts by winning the Republican nomination for Lieutenant Governor of Virginia.

 His articles on a variety of subjects have been published in American Thinker, Western Journalism and other national publications.
 He has been a guest on FOX News’ The O’Reilly Factor, Your World With Neil Cavuto, Megyn Kelly’s America Live, One American News, CBN World News, ABC’s Good Morning America and many other television and radio programs.
-He is a radio host on Urban Family Talk, sister network of American Family Radio.
-His Facebook and Youtube videos have been seen by millions of people.
+He is a radio host on American Family Radio.
+His Facebook and Youtube videos have been seen by millions.